|POS||Race & Track||Date||Points|

 That reported salary jumped up to £1million when he was announced as Max Verstappen's new team-mate at Red Bull for the 2019 season after it emerged Daniel Ricciardo would be leaving the team for Renault.

-But, with Gasly being demoted back to Toro Rosso during the 2019 campaign, his annual salary would have more than likely taken a hit, too.
+But with Gasly being demoted back to Toro Rosso during the 2019 campaign, his annual salary would have more than likely taken a hit too.
+Let's hope he had a huge win bonus for his triumph at the Italian Grand Prix!

 He also earned money appearing in other reputable racing series such as the Japanese Super Formula and Formula E.

-Pierre Gasly's official website lists audio company Blommberger, The Grid driver agency and travel company DestinationGrandPrix as his main commercial partners.
+Pierre Gasly's official website lists audio company Blommberger, The Grid driver agency and sunglasses company Hawkers as his main commercial partners.

 Pierre Gasly Family